 The Gambit installation directory is where all system files are installed.
-This directory is prefix/version, where version is the system version number (e.g. v4.2.8 for Gambit v4.2.8) and prefix is /usr/local/Gambit-C under UNIX, /Library/Gambit-C under Mac OS X and C:/Program Files/Gambit-C under Microsoft Windows.
+This directory is prefix/version, where version is the system version string (e.g. v4.3.2 for Gambit v4.3.2) and prefix is /usr/local/Gambit-C under UNIX, /Library/Gambit-C under Mac OS X and C:/Program Files/Gambit-C under Microsoft Windows.
 The prefix can be overridden when the system is built with the command 'configure --prefix=/my/own/Gambit-C'.
 Moreover, under UNIX and Mac OS X, prefix/current is a symbolic link which points to the installation directory.